Disney is creating autonomous robots for its parks with the help of a former Boston Dynamics engineer.

 Disney Brings Abraham Lincoln to Life

-The machine used a system of hydraulics and pneumatics and worked like a player piano from an old Western saloon.
+The machine used a system of hydraulics and pneumatics that worked like a player piano from an old Western saloon.
 But, rather than reading mechanically-recorded notes, the system read mechanically-recorded movements.
-A magnetic tape sent electric signals to valves in Lincoln, telling them to move his arms up and down, make him blink or look around the room, and move his lips.
+A magnetic tape sent electric signals to valves in Lincoln, telling them to move his arms, make him blink, look or around the room, and move his lips, similar to the Animatronics from Walt Disney’s Carousel of Progress:

 Making Disney Robots More Realistic

 A few years ago, Disney took their endeavors to the skies with “Stuntronics,” aka autonomous, robot acrobats that soar through the air and do aerial stunts with ease.
-Sometime after revealing their Stuntronic technology, Disney conveniently announced that guests to the new Avengers Campus at Disneyland Resort might see Spider-Man soaring above their heads.
-But long before there was Spider-Man, there was Stickman.
+In June 2021, they displayed this tech to the public as a flying Spider-Man animatronic in Avengers Campus at Disneyland Resort.
+But long before there was Spider-Man, there was Stickman:

 Controlling Aerial Motion with Stickman